 3. Don’t Grade Everything

 Unless your district requires it, you do not have to grade every single thing your student does.
-Often times, you just want to see how students are understanding a concept.
-Which means you don’t have to formally grade an assignment in order to see their progress.
+Oftentimes, you just want to see how students are understanding a concept.
+This means you don’t have to formally grade an assignment in order to see their progress.

 4. Do More Informal Grading